Proxima-Ch2426/ProximaLaunchers/README.md

 - RO/RP1 with RSS

 # Mod progress:
-## Roadmap:
-Click [here](https://github.com/Proxima-Ch2426/ProximaLaunchers/wiki/Roadmap) if you want to see what future updates might be.
+Check the [roadmap](https://github.com/Proxima-Ch2426/ProximaLaunchers/wiki/Roadmap) if you want to see what future updates might be.
 Subject to changes.

-## Currently added:
-- DC-Y (Crew bay in the works)

-## Future updates:
-HOPE-X spaceplane in the works, along with DCY's crew compartment, coming soon!

 ## (Possible) Future additions:
 - **MD X-33**